web-illinois/toolkit/src/il-footer/README.md

 The standard campus footer should appear at the bottom of every page of a campus website.
 The [page component](../il-page/README.md) has a dedicated content slot for the footer.

-The header is placed in the `header` slot of the `il-page` component:
+The footer is placed in the `footer` slot of the `il-page` component:

 ```html
 <il-page>